OctopusDeploy/docs/src/pages/docs/projects/variables/system-variables.md

 `Octopus.Action[_name_].Output.OctopusAzureCloudServiceDeploymentID`

-The ID of the completed Azure Cloud Service deployment. **Introduced in Calamari version 3.7.81.**.
+The ID of the completed Azure Cloud Service deployment.

 Example: *c9f52da2b00a4313b3b64bb2ad0f409f*

 `Octopus.Action[_name_].Output.OctopusAzureCloudServiceDeploymentUrl`

-The Url of the completed Azure Cloud Service deployment. **Introduced in Calamari version 3.7.81**.
+The Url of the completed Azure Cloud Service deployment.

 Example: *http://c9f52da2b00a4313b3b64bb2ad0f409f.cloudapp.net/*

 ## Step

 Step-level variables are available during execution of a step.
-Indexer notion such as `Octopus.Step[Website].Number` can be used to refer to values for different steps.
+Indexer notation such as `Octopus.Step[Website].Number` can be used to refer to values for different steps.

 `Octopus.Step.Id`